makeandbuild/courier-agent-nodejs/README.md

 # courier-agent-nodejs
-Nodejs implementation for detecting beacon ble signals and sending detections to a central server for processing
+Nodejs implementation for detecting iBeacon ble signals and sending detections to a central server for processing.
+More information on central server can be found within the Courier project (https://github.com/makeandbuild/Courier).

+The agent code has 3 responsibilities:
+* Login to server
+* Register itself as an agent
+* Send iBeacon detections

-Utilizes node-bleacon (https://github.com/sandeepmistry/node-bleacon) project for BLE discovery of iBeacons.
+This project utilizes the node-bleacon (https://github.com/sandeepmistry/node-bleacon) project for BLE discovery of iBeacons.

+To date, this code has been tested on OSX and Raspberry Pi.
 Instructions for installing and running on raspberry pi can be found within raspberry-pi-instruction.md

 ## Setup